Home > Health & Fitness

-About 20 - 25% of colorectal cancers occur among people with a family history of the disease.
+About 20% to 25% of colorectal cancers occur among people with a family history of the disease.
 People who have more than one first-degree relative (sibling or parent) with the disease are especially at high risk.
 The risk is even higher if the relative was diagnosed with colorectal cancer before the age of 60.

-A small percentage of patients with colorectal cancer have an inherited genetic abnormality that causes the disease.
-Syndromes associated with genetic mutations include familial adenomatous polyposis and hereditary nonpolyposis colorectal cancer.
+A small percentage of people with colorectal cancer have an inherited genetic abnormality that causes the disease.
+Syndromes associated with genetic mutations include familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).

 Colon cancer is more common in developed nations than less developed countries.
 "Western" lifestyle factors are most likely the reason.
-Diets high in red and processed meats, lack of physical activity, excess weight, and smoking are all associated with increased risk for colorectal cancer.
+Diets high in red and processed meats, lack of physical activity, excess weight, and smoking are all associated with an increased risk for colorectal cancer.

-Dietary Factors.
 A diet high in red and processed meats increases the risk for colorectal cancer.
 Diets high in fruits and vegetables may help reduce risk.
 The evidence is mixed on whether high intake of dietary fiber is protective.
-It is also not clear whether there is an association between colorectal cancer risk and deficiencies of the B vitamin folic acid.
+It is also not clear whether there is an association between colorectal cancer risk and deficiencies of folic acid.
 In any case, neither folic acid nor fiber supplements appear to lower the risk for colorectal cancer.
 The best sources for dietary fiber and vitamins are fruits, vegetables, nuts, and whole grains.

-Obesity.
 Obesity is associated with an increased risk for colorectal cancer, especially for men.

-Physical Inactivity.
 A sedentary lifestyle increases the risk of developing colorectal cancer.
 Regular exercise may help reduce risk.

-Diabetes.
 Many studies have identified an association between type 2 diabetes and colon cancer.
-Both diseases share common risk factors of obesity and physical inactivity, but diabetes itself is a risk factor for colorectal cancer.
+Both diseases share the common risk factors of obesity and physical inactivity, but diabetes itself is a risk factor for colorectal cancer.

 Colorectal cancer screenings are a very important preventive measure.
-Healthy lifestyle measures are also extremely important.
+Healthy lifestyle measures are also important.
 For people with certain types of colorectal cancer risk factors, preventive medications may be helpful.

-Medications and Prevention.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly used pain relievers that include aspirin, ibuprofen (Advil, Motrin, generic), naproxen (Aleve, generic), and the COX-2 inhibitor celecoxib (Celebrex).

 It is common to have colon or rectal cancer without symptoms.
-Many patients are free of symptoms until their tumors are quite advanced.
+Many people are free of symptoms until their tumors are quite advanced.